NicoJanE/APP-X11-Forward-win32-Development-Template-Stack/Howtos/howto_create_a_dev_container.md

 <span class="nje-ident"></span> <small>(Assumes default service name and WSL distribution name from previous steps)</small>

   <pre class="nje-cmd-multi-line-sm-indent0">
-  # Step 1: Start the specific WSL distribution
+  # Step 1: Start the specific WSL distribution using the PowerShell CLI
   # (Docker daemon inside WSL will start automatically - press Enter a few times if needed)
   wsl -d Ubuntu-docker-App-X11-Win32Dev

-  # Step 2: From within the WSL, attach to the Docker container running on the host
+  # Step 2: From within the WSL CLI, attach to the Docker container running on the host
   # (Use 'docker ps' from the host to verify the container name if you changed it)
   docker exec -it afx-base-win32-service-axf-basic-win32-service-1 /bin/bash